-Some pistol modifications have downsides that far outweighs the ergonomic gain.
-Read on and find out which aftermarket modifications you need to avoid!
+Some pistol modifications have downsides that far outweigh the ergonomic gain.
+Read on and find out which aftermarket modifications you need to avoid.

 Pistol Modifications | Mods You Can Do Without

-The pistol's trigger and ergonomics can be keys to a shooter's accuracy.
-Some might say using a light and crisp trigger can bring out the best in a user's ability to shoot, but the truth is, there are serious consequences that come with using this modification.
+The pistol's trigger and ergonomics are keys to a shooter's accuracy.
+Some might say using light and crisp trigger can bring out the best in a user's ability to shoot, but the truth is, there are serious consequences that come with this modification.

 Reducing the pull weight can make your handgun more unreliable or more dangerous especially if you'll use it for self-defense.
 If it is lighter than the factory standard, then there is a good chance of accidentally double tapping the trigger that may result in shooting an unintended target.